SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 While the browser wars raged in the 1990s, today Safari has been taken to task for not using Chrome, Internet Explorer, Firefox, or any other browser on its mobile devices, he said.

+Since 2020, Microsoft's Edge uses Google's V8 engine.
+Firefox continues to use SpiderMonkey and Apple uses Safari, even when you use Bing, or google as search engines.

 Apple phones and i-pads mask these browsers and use Safari, which users see and interact with.
 However, the UX with Safari is so poor that users often prefer Android mobile devices.

 A plurality of browsers perform so much better on speed and efficiency, Lawson said.
 As of 2025, Apple in Europe under the Digital Act will be obliged to change this anti-competitive behaviour, he added.

 ## I'm going to the garden to eat bugs - big ones, fat ones, round ones, curly ones